chenx/WordPress_Extension/README.md

   Say you are using the twenty twelve theme, just edit this file: /wp-content/themes/twentytwelve/footer.php Add the script before the close body tag.
 That's all.

+- add custom menu
+  - One way is to modify /wp-content/themes/[theme]/header.php, and add custom menu here.
+  - In theory you can do anything with the menu here.
+  - If using this menu, then you can disable WordPress menu.
+    - in dashboard, Appearance -> Menus -> Menu Structure, and click on "Delete Menu".

 Future work
 ===========

-More considerations can include:
+More considerations:

+- Use of multi-level menu.
+  - One way is in "Misc Stuff" above.
 - Use a "Login" link instead of "Member".
   - Issue: but then since the WordPress menu keeps the same after logged in, how to hide/change the "Login" text?
-- Use of multi-level menu.
+  - If use custom menu as in "Misc Stuff" above, this is not a problem.
+- Hide Admin_bar, then how to provide custom nagivation alternative?
+  - If use custom menu as in "Misc Stuff" above, this is not a problem.
 - Customize register email.
-- Hide Admin_bar, then how to provide custom nagivation alternative?
 - How to allow social media register?
   - [14] seems to provide some clue, but needs more investigation.